02dahyun/mygraduateproject/README.md

 # start to use run the example codes

 <change the library name importing>

-when you want to test the python code in librealsense/wrappers/python/examples
+when you want to test the python code, the examples are in librealsense/wrappers/python/examples

 <you should change code to run in python>

 import pyrealsense2 as rs  ->  import pyrealsense2.pyrealsense2 as rs